Certified Source Blog

 On the job training is always provided with opportunities to advance to Certified Medical Specialist with training.
 PSR’s work in hospitals, nursing facilities, and doctor’s offices.
 Salaries vary between state, but $32,639 is the average salary per year.

 Insurance Collections Specialists function as an intermediary between hospital patients and insurance companies, navigating the complexities of the business side of healthcare.
 Typical duties include facilitating payments, researching insurance claims, maintaining knowledge of healthcare laws, and patient care.
 Most positions only require a high school diploma with on the job training provided for up to 3 months, which provides knowledge of legal protocols and procedures.

 Most work is in an office environment.
-Candidates should have good familiarity with technology and excellent interpersonal skills.
+Candidates should have a good familiarity with technology and excellent interpersonal skills.
 Job growth rates are positive with annual salaries ranging between $31,500 to $47,500 per year.

 Medical Front Office Assistant

 Working as a medical front office assistant requires both office-related knowledge and interpersonal skills.
 Responsibilities may include transmitting medical records, collecting payments from patients, detailing client invoices and bills, keeping the reception area clean and handling client complaints and issues.
 Analytical, organizational, and above-average interpersonal skills are favored by employers.

 A high school diploma is needed with some on the job training provided.
 Familiarity with medical terminology is an added bonus, and you will need to be familiar with any relevant hospital management systems.
 Entry-level front office receptionists make $23,830 on average, while those with some experience can make up to $45,900.